 7) Get yourself on the upward spiral by saying “I will…come up with an alternative that works” or “I’m just about to…remember my next point.”

 And finally. now is a great time to read, or re-read if you have done my training on presentation skills, The “Taming Your Public Speaking Monkeys – Building Confidence for Public Speaking and Presentations” Book.
-Why not pack it and read it while you are on your summer holidays, lying by the pool or the beach!

 Imagine, come September, when you return to work, using your refreshed knowledge to deliver those critical sales pitches, that all important new product launch or an internal presentation.